 Because most kids don’t get a lot of mail, finding a new issue in the mailbox every month that’s all for them is thrilling.
-And according to Scientific American, most people enjoy reading more and retain information better when reading off a printed page, rather than a screen.
+And according to Scientific American, most people enjoy reading more and retain information better when reading off a printed page rather than a screen.

 Best Magazines for Preschoolers

 You don’t have to wait until your kids are adept readers to introduce them to magazines.
-There are several publications aimed at the very youngest children, which engage them with colorful pictures, games, and stories.
+There are several publications aimed at the youngest children, which engage them with colorful pictures, games, and stories.
 These early-childhood magazines can help beginning readers develop their literacy skills and get them excited about reading at a young age.

 Chirp’s editors work with parents and teachers to choose content and ideas that help kids learn.
 Each colorful, child-size issue features content beginning readers can enjoy on their own or with a little help from a parent.

-A one-year subscription to Chirp includes up to 10 issues, each centering on a specific theme.
+A one-year subscription to Chirp includes 10 issues, each centering on a specific theme.
 For instance, a space-themed issue from winter 2019 included a “meteor maze” puzzle, a story in pictures about Chirp’s “moon cookies,” and facts about Mars and the International Space Station.

-Many stories in LADYBUG expose children to other cultures and ways of life, such as a story about a school play in Botswana and a “Breakfast Around the World” feature looking at the morning meal in locations from Norway to Vietnam.
+Many stories in Ladybug expose children to other cultures and ways of life, such as a story about a school play in Botswana and a “Breakfast Around the World” feature looking at the morning meal in locations from Norway to Vietnam.

-But the content in LADYBUG isn’t limited to text and pictures.
-The magazine also includes songs (complete with piano music), cartoons, and kid-friendly games and activities such as cutout crafts and hidden objects searches.
-Regular features include “Max and Kate” stories, centering on the day-to-day life of two young children, and the adventures of “Ladybug, Muddle, & Thud,” the magazine’s cartoon mascots.
+But the content in Ladybug isn’t limited to text and pictures.
+The magazine also includes songs (complete with sheet music), cartoons, and kid-friendly games and activities such as cutout crafts and hidden objects searches.
+Regular features include “Max and Kate” stories centering on the day-to-day life of two young children and the adventures of Ladybug, Muddle, and Thud, the magazine’s cartoon mascots.

 Best Magazines for Primary Schoolers